 Blind spot mirrors are designed to provide a better view of oncoming traffic for drivers in spots with poor visibility.
-Whether it be sharp bends, car parks or industrial sites, safety mirrors can be strategically placed in hazardous locations so all traffic is made aware of any dangers.
+Whether it be sharp bends, car parks or industrial sites, road safety mirrors can be strategically placed in hazardous locations so all traffic is made aware of any dangers.
 The curved lens of safety mirrors creates a wider view of the surrounding area so drivers can carefully manoeuvre with the knowledge that no other vehicles are approaching.
+Not only that, but 360° observe mirrors provide indoor safety too, ideal for keeping an eye on customers in a store.

 Types of Blind Spot Mirrors